 Cheryll was twice recipient of the prestigious Elmer Iseler Conducting Fellowship in her Masters program, where she had the privilege of working with the Elmer Iseler Singers and Lydia Adams.
 She received the Ellen Battell Stoeckel Scholarship from Yale University’s School of Music in 2010 when she attended the Norfolk Conducting Institute as a conductor and singer.
 She has also received the John O. McKellar Scholarship for her work in music education and choral studies.

 As a pianist, she has won awards and performed as a soloist and collaborative pianist .
-Cheryll has studied with Boris Lysenko, Marina Gerginas and Lynda Metelsky.
+Cheryll studied with Boris Lysenko, Marina Gerginas and Lynda Metelsky.

 Her dedication to education and working with children led her to work with Zimfira Poloz by assistant conducting and vocal coaching the High Park Children’s Chorus – now known as Young Voices Toronto (2006-2009).
 She was the conductor of the St. Clements orchestra (2004-2006), York Region Children’s Chorus and the University of Toronto MacMillan Chamber Singers (2004-2006), and guest conducted community and regional choirs.